capocasa/lov/README.md

 Performance
 -----------

-lov uses about 30% less cpu than mplayer and consumes about 20% less memory, as expected simply because there very little code being run.
+The lov command line player uses about 30% less cpu than mplayer and consumes about 20% less memory, as expected simply because there very little code being run.

 Road map
 --------